jabeaudry/strava-activity-visualizer/README.md

 # Strava Activity Visualizer
-An application to graph my Strava activities by year, using `Vue.js`, `Python` and the `Strava API`.
+An application prototype to graph my Strava activities by year, using `Vue.js`, `Python` and the `Strava API`.